Glossary

 D is for Doodle.
 You know, the free going on paper. ( what if it could be cloth?)
 Drawing is my other love.
 Cloth and Paper are becoming like one to me.

 D is for Dot.
 Because it might be a way to begin.
 And I have considered it a lot.
-There is even a dot diary.
-2023 is the year f the dot for me, so I will be talking a lot, about dot.
+There was a dot diary.
+I lost it with Typepad's demise.
+Maybe I can just do it again.

 D is for Double Cloth. a kind of woven textile in which two or more sets of warps and one or more sets of weft or filling yarns are interconnected to form a two-layered cloth.
 See Cloth Stories/Double Cloth